w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 *   Determining how to apply each of the new WCAG 2.1 and WCAG 2.2 (hereafter called “WCAG 2.x") guidelines and Levels A, AA, and AAA success criteria to non-Web ICT; this includes provision of additional details for application to closed product software and where applying individual criteria might be difficult and why; and
 *   Producing an updated Working Group Note (a form of W3C Technical Report)—following the W3C process under the coordination, review, and approval of the AG WG—that describes:
-    *   how each of the new WCAG 2.x A and AA success criteria could apply to non-Web ICT (done);
+    *   how each of the new WCAG 2.x A and AA success criteria could apply to non-Web ICT (completed in Phase 1);
-    *   how each of the new WCAG 2.x guidelines could apply to non-Web ICT (done);
+    *   how each of the new WCAG 2.x guidelines could apply to non-Web ICT (completed in Phase 1);
-    *   clarification of challenges of applying particular WCAG 2.x success criteria to non-web ICT, including closed product software (done);
+    *   clarification of challenges of applying particular WCAG 2.x success criteria to non-web ICT, including closed product software (completed) in Phase 1;
-    *   address challenges in [Open issues labeled WCAG2ICT](https://github.com/w3c/wcag2ict/issues?q=is%3Aissue+is%3Aopen+label%3Awcag2ict) (done); and
+    *   address challenges in [Open issues labeled WCAG2ICT](https://github.com/w3c/wcag2ict/issues?q=is%3Aissue+is%3Aopen+label%3Awcag2ict) (completed in Phase 1); and
-    *   provide an explainer that clarifies the usage of WCAG2ICT
+    *   provide a concise, high-level overview or introduction to WCAG2ICT, explaining its purpose and how to use it
     *   where known, give examples of some Success Criteria which may not be applicable to a particular non-web technology; and
     *   as needed, suggested changes to success criteria normative language to more clearly align with non-web software and document technologies; and
-    NOTE: This would not be suggested changes to change WCAG itself, but instead provide language more meaningful in non-web contexts.
-For example, provide alternative language in criteria that the WCAG normative language uses CSS pixels, to use language more appropriate for non-web technologies.
     *   how each of the WCAG 2.x Level AAA success criteria could apply to non-web technologies.

+NOTE: "suggested changes to success criteria" would not be suggestions to change WCAG itself, but instead to provide language more meaningful in non-web contexts.
+For example, in criteria where the WCAG normative language uses CSS pixels, the Task Force could provide alternative language more appropriate for non-web technologies.

 Explicitly out of scope for the WCAG2ICT Task Force work are: